Photo by LianhaoQu

 Let’s make an important note here about what online means.
 Although Google is the most popular search engine, it’s not the only one.
 If you’re looking for your stolen pictures on the internet and choose to do this manually, don’t do only half of it.

-Make searches with other engines such as Bing or Pinterest that also partly functions as a search engine for visuals.
+Make searches with other engines such as Bing or Pinterest which also partly function as a search engine for visuals.
 It’s a wide and wild web out there but with the help of our practical tips below you can make sense of it.

 Photo by Nathana Rebouças